MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-js-plugin.md

 ### `payments`

-the infomation of the payment you create.
+The information of the payment you create.

 ### `result`

-the result infomation of the your payment;
+the result information of the your payment;

 ## Instance Methods

 ### `show()` and `hide()`

-show/hide the modal/popup, if `isModal` is `true`.
+Show/hide the modal/popup if `isModal` is `true`.

 ### `destory()`

-Remove the modal/element and events from document.
+Remove the modal/element and events from the document.

 ## Global Methods